Legal Burnout: How To Limit Stress In The Workplace

 How Do You Combat Legal Burnout?

 Burnout is a result of prolonged stress, so the best way to combat burnout is to tackle the root cause:

 - Exercise – any aerobic activity can be beneficial both mentally and physically.
 Mentally, it can offer the opportunity for reflection, meditation, and problem-solving.
-Group activities such as team sports are opportunities to socialise and bring more fun and a distraction from work to your day.
+Group activities such as team sports are opportunities to socialize and bring more fun and a distraction from work to your day.
 In addition, all exercise has the added physical benefit of producing endorphins, which are feel-good neurotransmitters.

 - Sleep more – sleep is vital for rest, recovery, and rejuvenation.
 Starting a day feeling well-rested and prepared improves concentration, decision-making and is key to reducing stress.
 In addition, the deep sleep phase has been linked to a reduction in anxiety, so uninterrupted sleep is beneficial to both sleep and anxiety reduction.

 - Set goals – setting realistic goals, professionally and personally, provides motivation as well as structuring your activities to ensure you are not overwhelmed by excessive expectations, and provides a roadmap to ensure you achieve success.

 - Find joy – dopamine, described as the ‘feel-good hormone, is released when we experience joy, whether triggered by exercise or through taking part in hobbies and activities that make us happy.
 Carving out specific times in the day for these activities helps to reduce stress.

 - Set boundaries – knowing your limit is one thing, but the greatest challenge can often be enforcing your boundaries.
 However – you will be even less motivated and productive if you do not take the time to exercise, do something you enjoy, and get a good night’s sleep.